Protean Electric

 Protean Electric is an automotive technology company specializing in in-wheel motor technology.
-The company has developed an in-wheel, electric-drive system for hybrid, plug-in hybrid, and battery electric vehicles.
+It has developed an in-wheel, electric-drive system for hybrid, plug-in hybrid, and battery electric vehicles.

 Their technology creates a permanent magnet e-machine with relatively high torque and power density with the power electronics and controls packaged within the motor itself.
-Their in-wheel motor product is intended to be produced in low volume by Protean Electric and licensed in high volume to global automotive and Tier 1 automotive supply companies.
-Protean Electric is a privately held company with approximately 114 employees.
-Protean Electric has operations in the United States, United Kingdom, and China.
+Their in-wheel motor product is intended to be produced in low volume by Protean and licensed in high volume to global automotive and Tier 1 automotive supply companies.

-Protean Electric was purchased by BEDEO from NEVS in 2021.
+With approximately 110 employees, Protean is a privately held firm with operations in the United States, the United Kingdom, and China.
+Five years after being sold by NEVS to BEDEO, it was acquired by EXEDY Corporation.

 Technology

 Protean Electric's in-wheel motor is intended to save space on board the vehicle by allowing the drive system to be mounted behind a conventional road wheel and apply torque directly to the wheel and tire.

 Each of Protean's in-wheel motors can deliver 80 kW (100 hp) and 1250 Nm (935 lb-ft) and weigh 36 kg (75 lbs.).
 They are sized to fit within the space of a conventional 16- or 18-inch road wheel.
 The electric motors are designed for use in front-, rear- and all-wheel drive vehicle applications and can be adapted to existing internal combustion engine powered cars and trucks to turn them into hybrids.

 Since Protean Electric's motors fit behind the wheels of a vehicle, they can be used as part of a drive system that does not require a gearbox, differential, or drive shafts.
 This creates an energy-efficient drivetrain that potentially saves cost, reduces weight and frees up space on board the vehicle that was previously dedicated to drivetrain components.
 According to Protean Electric, its in-wheel motors can increase fuel economy by over 30 percent depending on the battery size and driving cycle in a hybrid or plug-in hybrid vehicle.
 It is also capable of enabling torque vectoring by applying individual torque at optimal levels to each wheel to improve vehicle safety and handling.

 Protean has been awarded over 120 patents for its technology and design, and more than 100 additional patent applications have been filed and are pending internationally and with specific countries in North America, Europe and Asia.